 As of fall 2018, a student graduating with an associate of arts or an associate of science degree from a Colorado community college and entering the College of Arts and Sciences is exempt from the General Education requirements of the College.
 Note that students are still subject to the College's MAPS requirements.
-Additional information on the evaluation of transfer credit from Colorado community colleges its application in select arts and sciences major programs can also be found at the College of Arts & Sciences Guide for Colorado Community College Students webpage.
+Additional information on the evaluation of transfer credit from Colorado community colleges and its application to the College's General Education requirements can also be found at the College of Arts & Sciences Guide for Colorado Community College Students webpage.
 Students are required to follow the graduation requirements listed in this catalog at the time of their initial entry into the College of Arts and Sciences.

 Concurrent College Credits Earned While in High School